animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 entered by your application (i.e. when the `MyTransactionService.someTransactionalServiceMethod()` is called).

-\#2 & \#3 are handled by Spring Data for GemFire's new Aspects enabled with the `@EnableGemFireAsLastResource` annotation.
+\#2 & \#3 are handled by Spring Data for VMware GemFire's new Aspects enabled with the `@EnableGemFireAsLastResource` annotation.

 \#3 is the responsibility of your application.